Lotteverhaeren/Maxschool04.github.io/README.md

 This is my website

-I have used the following videos in the process of making my website:
+I have used the following videos in the process of making my website and I want to thank those who made the videos

-The dropdown menu:
+mmtuts for The dropdown menu:
 https://www.youtube.com/watch?v=rgUp302f_lY